zulip/zulip/docs/subsystems/logging.md

 * Blueslip is implemented in `static/js/blueslip.js`.
-* In order to capture essentially any error occurring in the browser, blueslip does the following:
-  * Wraps every function passed into `$.ready()`, i.e., every on-webapp-startup method used by Zulip.
-  * Wraps every jQuery AJAX request handler used by Zulip.
-  * Wraps every function passed into `$.on()`, i.e. all event handlers declared in Zulip.
-  * Declares a default browser exception handler.
-  * Has methods for being manually triggered by Zulip JavaScript code for warnings and assertion failures.
+* In order to capture essentially any error occurring in the browser, Blueslip listens for the `error` event on `window`, and has methods for being manually triggered by Zulip JavaScript code for warnings and assertion failures.
 * Blueslip keeps a log of all the notices it has received during a browser session, and includes them in reports to the server, so that one can see cases where exceptions chained together.
 You can print